This page is regularly updated, please select here to view the latest version.

 Thank you if you have already done this.

 Activities and Events:

-History highlights of the area of Marlow within walking distance of the museum.
-Accompanying this is a booklet available to purchase at the museum: 'A Stroll Round Marlow Then and Now', complete with the route to take in all the sites featured.
+The accompanying booklet is available to purchase at the museum: 'A Stroll Round Marlow Then and Now', complete with the route to take in all the sites featured.

 Expert Pamela Johnson, a regular Steward at the museum, was on hand to speak to the scores of visitors, many of whom went on to visit the museum itself.
 People came from far and wide and were reminded of the very fine craft the was carried out in South Bucks.

 A film show on the subject was displayed in the museum and descriptive leaflets were available.
 Some examples of local lace are on display in the museum.

 A past event: